maksym-radziwill/Helson/README.md

 The code is easily extendable if one intends to evaluate of moments of a random multiplicative function summed over more exotic sets of integers.
-For example to evaluate the moments on smooth integers, all that one needs to do is to include a function (say) bool smooth_rule(int n, int len) in rule.cc (an example is included) and in main.cc change the line
+For example to evaluate the moments on smooth integers, all that one needs to do is to include a function (say) bool smooth_rule(int n, int len) in rule.cc (an example is included), include the line

+extern bool smooth_rule(int, int);

+in rule.h and in main.cc change the line

   rule = &default_rule;